raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 ### Overview
 - Easy artefact
-- Introduced in Windows 2000 for multi language support.
-1 binary can be used in different language
+- *Purpose:* Introduced in Windows 2000 for multi-language support.
+	- 1 binary can be used in different language
+-

 ### Limitations
 -  No timestamp of the execution